alexandreLamarre/Non-Euclidean-Computational-Engine-Python-source-code-/README.md

 ## Foreword

 A computational engine is hard to define, but easy to recognize.
 In general a computation engine takes some aggregation of data and returns a meaningful result.
-This implementation of a computationalal engine takes symbolic mathematical input from the user, computes its properties and returns them in a way humans can understand.
+This implementation of a computational engine takes symbolic mathematical input from the user, computes its properties and returns them in a way humans can understand.

 Traditionally, other mathematical computational engines like Wolfram Alpha(now computational intelligence) focus on